peterWSU109/ThermalPi/README.md

 ### Code for misc. hardware components
 The current build has code for various hardware components toggled via GPIO pins.
 It requires two scripts to run at Pi start up.
-This code may be unecessary depending on how you would like to implement the project.
+This code may be unnecessary depending on how you would like to implement the project.
 1) GPIO 11 and GPIO 4 toggle a relay to allow for single push button on/off
 2) GPIO 23 toggles a relay that activates the screen backlight (The team directly soldered a relay to short circuit a backlight switch)
 3) GPIO 24 toggles a relay that activates a case fan